elchrisso-com/elchrisso-com.github.io/index.md

 title: Home
 ---

-## **Wedding information**
+# **Wedding information**
 Welcome to the wedding information page.
-This page is not yet complete, but will be updated with facts and guides as we have chance to update it over the next year.
-Currently there is a short summary (below), as well as flight and travel info for those wishing to book in early (and a short FAQ).
-Eventually we plan to offer more advice for travel, tourism and all sorts.
+This page contains facts and guides for the wedding and will be updated over the next year.

 ### **Date and Location**
 - The Wedding will take place on 2 August 2025 in Bodo, Norway.
 You can find it on google maps: <a href="https://maps.app.goo.gl/g4zBsFW85n4vBDAp6"> here</a>.